roydejong/timbot/README.md

 #### Twitch token
 👉 **I recommend using https://twitchtokengenerator.com/ to create an OAuth token for the API.**

-Alternatively, you can to register your own application in the [Twitch Developers Console](https://dev.twitch.tv/console/apps).
+Alternatively, you can register your own application in the [Twitch Developers Console](https://dev.twitch.tv/console/apps).

 Please note that your OAuth token is always tied to a specific Client ID.